Jamion Christian

-Jamion Christian (born April 18, 1982) is an American college basketball coach, who was most recently the head coach of the George Washington Colonials men's basketball team.
-He previously was the head coach at Siena and Mount St. Mary's.
+Jamion Christian (born April 18, 1982) is an American basketball coach.
+He is currently the head coach of the Bryant Bulldogs men's basketball team.
+He previously was the head coach at Siena, Mount St. Mary's, and George Washington.
+He was also the head coach for Pallacanestro Trieste in the Italian Lega Basket Serie A (LBA) from 2023 to 2025.

 Biography

 Christian was born and raised in Quinton, Virginia.
 As a shooting guard, he led New Kent High School to a Virginia High School League State Championship with a 26–0 record and earned the VHSL Group A State Player of the Year honors.
 Christian then became a shooting guard and a three-year captain for Mount St. Mary's under head coaches Jim Phelan and Milan Brown.
 Christian has a strong pedigree in athletics, Christian's father, John, was a standout track athlete at Virginia State University.
-The elder Christian is in the Virginia State University Hall of Fame and is a retired Head Coach of the Charles City High School Track & Field team.
+The elder Christian is in the Virginia State University Hall of Fame and is a retired Head Coach of the Charles City County High School Track & Field team.
 His mother was middle school teacher for New Kent County.

-His brother Jarell Christian, is currently the Head Coach of the Maine Celtics in the NBA G League.
+His brother Jarell Christian, is currently the General Manager of the Maine Celtics in the NBA G League.

 Assistant coaching career

 Christian began his coaching career as an assistant at Emory and Henry College (2004–06), Bucknell (2006–08) and then William & Mary (2008–11).
 While with Coach Shaver and the Tribe, Christian recruited two of the most successful players in Tribe history: Brandon Britt and Marcus Thornton.

 Christian then served as an assistant at Virginia Commonwealth (2011–12) under head coach Shaka Smart, helping the Rams to the third round of the 2012 NCAA tournament after upsetting #5 seed Wichita State in the 2nd round.
-Coach Christian also helped the rams to a 2012 CAA Tournament championship and finished 2011–12 season with the most wins in school history (29).
+Coach Christian also helped the Rams to a 2012 CAA Tournament championship and finished 2011–12 season with the most wins in school history (29).